ankrutik/notes/aws/solutions_arch_cert/notes.md

 Custom reports to analytics cost and usage data

-Allows to choose optimal savings plan
+Allows to choose **optimal savings plan**

-Forecast upto 12 months based on previous usage
+**Forecast** upto 12 months based on previous usage

 ## AWS DLM

-Data Lifecycle Manager to automate the creation, retention, and deletion of EBS snapshots and EBS-backed AMIs.
+Data Lifecycle Manager to automate the creation, retention, and deletion of **EBS snapshots and EBS-backed AMIs**.

 When you automate snapshot and AMI management, it helps you to: